PhantomPilots/AutoFarming/BOTS_README.md

 * Red Margaret
 * Freyja with relic
 * LR Liz

 Requirements:
 1. Start the script from within the Snake floor selection screen.

+## Whale-mode Nidhoggr (Snake) Floors 1-3 farming script

+The script is named `scripts/SnakeFarmerWhale.py`.
+It uses a very fast but more risky strategy (can lose if your account/units aren't strong enough to one shot him each phase).

+Required team:
+* Sung Jinwoo - Roxy of Frenzy (either one) 6/6 link
+* Nasiens - UR Escanor or Skuld 3/6+ link
+* Cha Hae-In - !!!IMPORTANT She has to have the LOWEST HP of the team.
+Red Tarmiel 6/6 link
+* Urek Mazino - Sabunak 4/6+ link

+Artifact set/s:
+* Use Set №37 or №29 (Maxed).

+Food (not necessary at all):
+* Crit Chance if you're using Red Tarmiel link, Lifesteal or ATK if you use Mage Merlin.
+* HP or DEF if you want to be SUUUUUUPER safe.

+Minimum Unit Requirements:
+* 16M+ Box CC (recommended high box cc as the team is basically a glass cannon)
+* 6TH Constellation Complete (6TH is ideal but 5TH complete should also be fine)
+* Jinwoo, Cha, Urek Atk-Crit Damage rolled 14.5%+.
+Nasiens HP-Def rolled 14.5%+.
+* Jinwoo + Relic
+* Nasiens built good
+* Cha Hae-In + Relic
+* Urek Mazino + Relic
+* Sabunak 4/6 Minimum Link
+* OG Roxy of Frenzy or the Christmas one 6/6 Link
+* UR Escanor or Skuld 3/6 Minimum Link

+Requirements:
+1. Start the script from within the Snake floor selection screen.